MichelBoucey/BruteDrop/README.md

 # BruteDrop

+## 1. Purpose

-A simple but effective - I mean <i>brute</i> -  tool written in Go as response to brute force attacks.
+BruteDrop is a simple but effective - I mean <i>brute</i> - tool written in Go as response to brute force attacks.

 The idea, very common instead, is to block all ports to each IP address from which someone try to gain access to an SSH session by brute force attack.

-## 1. Basic pre-required sshd_config configuration against SSH attack
+## 2. Basic pre-required sshd_config configuration against SSH attack

 Configure your SSH daemon with those advices in mind:

-- For sure don't use common user names as admin, mysql, etc.
+- For sure don't use common user names as admin, mysql or kafka
 - No password authentication
 - No root login
 - Use key access only